-Is this application in respect of: Premises ☑ Vehicle ☐ Vessel ☐ Stall ☐ Is the premises, vehicle, veasel or stall in use for sexual entertainment at the date of this application?
-Yes □ No ☑ If the answer is yes, state the name and address of the person or body currently operating the business What is full address of the premises for which a licence is sought?
-MEDUSA LODGE GENTEMEN'S CLUB, 139-147 Hurst Street, Southside, Birmingham, B5 6SD If the application is in respect of a vehicle, vessel or stall, please state where it is to be used as a sexual entertainment venue Under what name is, or will the premises be known?
+Is this application in respect of: Premises Vehicle Vessel Stall Is the premises, vehicle, versel or stall in use for sexual entertainment at the date of this application?
+Yes No If the answer is yes, state the name and address of the person or body currently operating business What is full address of the premises for which a licence is sought?
+MEDUSA LODGE GENTEMEN'S CLUB, 139-147 Hurst Street, Southside, Birmingham, B5 6SD the application?
+Yes □ No M If the answer is yes, state the name and address of the person or body currently operating business What is full address of the premises for which a licence is sought? the business What is full address of the premises for which a licence is sought? the MEDUSA LODGE GENTEMEN'S CLUB, 139-147 Hurst Street, Southside, Birmingham, B5 6SD If the application is in respect of a vehicle, vessel or stall, please state where it is to be use sexual entertainment venue d as a Under what name is, or will the premises be known?
 MEDUSA LODGE GENTLEMEN'S CLUB Is the whole of the premises to be used under the licence?
-Yes ☐ No ■ If no, please state: a) which part of the premises is to be used for the purposes of the licence Ground floor of premises, as per the SEV Plan b) the use to which the remainder of the premises are to be put First Floor will not be used.
+Yes I No I If no, please state: a) which part of the premises is to be used for the purposes of the licence Ground floor of premises, as per the SEV Plan b) the use to which the remainder of the premises are to be put First Floor will not be used.
 It contains an existing Office, store rooms, tollets &amp; kitchen.
-Second floor has been retained by the landlord c) the names of those responsible for the management of the remainder of the premises STARWHITE LIMITED If the Applicant's interest in the premises is a leasehold one, please state: a) Head-lease 1 Sub-lease 1 b) the name and address of the landlord and of the superior landlord where applicable Landlord: Head Lease: Starwhite Limited, C/O Paul Howley & Co, 42 Pitt St, Barnsley, South Yorkshire, S70 1BB c) the length of the unexpired term 15yrs
+Second floor has been retained by the landlord c) the names of those responsible for the management of the remainder of the premises STARWHITE LIMITED If the Applicant's interest in the premises is a leasehold one, please state: a) Head-lease 🗹 Sub-lease 🗖 b) the name and address of the landlord and of the superior landlord where applicable Landlord: Head Lease: Starwhite Limited, C/O Paul Howley & Co, 42 Pitt St, Barnsley, South Yorkshire, S70 1BB c) the length of the unexpired term 15yrs t is proposed to operate ti he Premises for the purpose of this Licence; Day Start Finish State any seasonal variations or non standard timings where you intend to use the Premises, which are Monday 10:00hrs 06:00hrs different to those listed in the column on the left.
+Tuesday 10:00hrs 06:00hrs New Years Eve from the end of permitted hours to commencement of permitted hours on New Years Wednesday 10:00hrs 06:00hrs Day.
+Thursday 10:00hrs 06:00hrs Friday 10:00hrs 06:00hrs Saturday 10:00hrs 06:00hrs Sunday 10:00hrs 06:00hrs